 These ways will not only cut down the cost but are also eco-friendly.
 So, let’s check out these exciting ways of keeping the greenhouse warm without electricity.

-Tips to Heat a Greenhouse Without Electricity
+Tips to Heat a Greenhouse Without Electricity in Winter

 The following are the best tips to heat a greenhouse without electricity.

 Humidity is one of the critical factors that help to maintain the heat in the greenhouse.
 It acts as the charger, which traps the energy during the day time and emits heat during night time.